SalesimobileUK/Android-Developer-Test/README.md

 * Allow the user to filter the list of images based on name.
 * Displays the full details of an item when one is clicked from the list.

-The app can be written in either Kotlin or Java.
+The app can be written in either Kotlin or Java and must follow a Test-Driven-Development approach.

 # API Details